mhernan88/od-toolbelt/README.md

 position, lighting, and other factors.
 This can lead to several photographs of the same exact object from the same perspective yielding different predictions.

-Multi-image non-maximum suppression takes a "burst" of image predictions, and processes those as a group, yielding a higher (or, at minimum, equal) precision than any individual photo.
+Multi-image suppression takes a "burst" of image predictions, and processes those as a group, yielding a higher (or, at minimum, equal) precision than any individual photo.

-One other enhancement this module applies is modularizing the selection methodology of the non-maximum suppression algorithm.
+One other enhancement this module applies is modularizing the selection methodology of the suppression algorithm.
 This allows developers to pick their own methodology for selecting between overlapping bounding boxes.
 See the "selectors" package module.